Factitious disorder imposed on another: Caregiver

 The adult 'caregiver' who has abused the child often seems comfortable, pleased, and generally not upset over the child's hospitalization.
 While the child is hospitalized, medical professionals must monitor the caregiver's visits to prevent an attempt to worsen the child's condition.
 In addition, in many jurisdictions, medical professionals have a duty to report such abuse to legal authorities.

 Like those with factitious disorder imposed on self, FDIA perpetrators are known to frequently switch medical providers or clinics until they find a provider that is willing to diagnose and meet their level of need.
 This practice is often known as "doctor shopping" or "hospital hopping".

 Early writings from the 1990s focused on the profile or motive of the perpetrator.
 However, as of the 21st century it has been recognized that these have little predictive value.

 Diagnosis

-Use of the term "Munchausen syndrome by proxy" is controversial.
+Use of the term "Munchausen syndrome by proxy" is discouraged.
 In the World Health Organization's International Statistical Classification of Diseases, 10th Revision (ICD-10), the official diagnosis is factitious disorder (301.51 in ICD-9, F68.12 in ICD-10).
 Within the United States, factitious disorder imposed on another (FDIA or FDIoA) was officially recognized as a disorder in 2013, while in the United Kingdom, it is known as fabricated or induced illness by carers (FII).

-In DSM-5, the diagnostic manual published by the American Psychiatric Association in 2013, this disorder is listed under 300.19 Factitious disorder.
+In DSM-5, the diagnostic manual published by the American Psychiatric Association in 2013, it is listed under 300.19 Factitious disorder.
 This, in turn, encompasses two types: